Chart Color Schemes

 Newcomb is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-The dwelling structure in Newcomb, as evaluated at the latest Census, consisted of 83.1% houses and 17.0% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Non-Metro Vic.'s figures of 84.6% houses and 15.4% other dwellings.
-Home ownership in Newcomb stood at 31.8%, with the remaining dwellings either mortgaged (25.7%) or rented (42.5%).
-The median monthly mortgage repayment was $1,400, lower than Non-Metro Vic.'s average of $1,712.
-The median weekly rent figure in Newcomb was recorded at $320, compared to Non-Metro Vic.'s $335.
-Nationally, Newcomb's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.
+Newcomb's dwelling structure, as per the latest Census, consisted of 83.1% houses and 17.0% other dwellings (semi-detached, apartments, 'other' dwellings).
+Non-Metro Vic., meanwhile, had 84.6% houses and 15.4% other dwellings.
+Home ownership in Newcomb was at 31.8%, with mortgaged dwellings at 25.7% and rented ones at 42.5%.
+The median monthly mortgage repayment in Newcomb was $1,400, compared to Non-Metro Vic.'s average of $1,712.
+Median weekly rent in Newcomb stood at $320, while Non-Metro Vic.'s figure was $335.
+Nationally, Newcomb's mortgage repayments were lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing